Ezehkiel/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/README.md

 We chose to use `NODESESSID`.
 The modifications we did in the configuration file and the explanations can be found in the previous question.

 > 3. Explain what is the behavior when you open and refresh the URL <http://192.168.42.42> in your browser.
 Add screenshots to complement your explanations.
-We expect that you take a deeper a
->    look at session management.
+We expect that you take a deeper look at session management.

 The first time we get on the site, HAProxy simply forwards the request to an available server :